HBO "the Wire" - Google News Feed

 2. D.C. lifer George Pelecanos writes about murder, drug feuds, riots, dog-fighting—and also a little violence (Pelecanos is a Wire writer)

-3. More with Pelecanos and more about the Wire
+3. More with Pelecanos and more about the Wire4.
+HBO's Official the Wire site

 5. Salon primer on the Wire for newbies